thriving-dev-test/java-library-template-demo/README.md

 ## Security & CodeQL Analysis
 ### Common Vulnerabilities and Exposures (CVE)
 The libraries gradle dependencies are scanned for known [CVE](https://www.cve.org/) with **[aquasecurity/trivy](https://github.com/aquasecurity/trivy)**.
-The scan results can be reviewed and managed under 'Security > Vulnerability alerts > Code scanning'.
+The scan results can be reviewed and managed under [Security > Vulnerability alerts > Code scanning](https://github.com/thriving-dev-test/java-library-template-demo/security/code-scanning).

 Scans are triggered
 1. with each main CI/CD pipeline run